 In cases like these, installing a new booster amplifier for the television will not cure the source issue.
 In some instances the cable loss may be so high that even with a signal booster it will not overcome the losses in the cable.
 As a result, it is always good to check the cable before considering a television antenna amplifier / booster.

 - Do you need a splitter / amplifier or booster: In some instances it is necessary to supply more than one television from a single antenna.
 When this is done using a passive splitter, i.e. one without an amplifier / booster, the signal levels drops because it has to be split.
 To overcome this, amplifier / booster splitters can be used.
 The booster normally amplifies the signal to above that of the original signal, more than making up for the loss of a passive splitter.

 - Not too much gain: One of the key parameters of any antenna booster / antenna amplifier is the level of gain it provides.
 This is typically expressed in decibels, dB.
-Normally around 10 to 12 dB is what is best.
+Often it may be around 10 to 12 dB, although some offer up to 20dB and more is what is best.
 Too much gain can overload the TV input and cause the signal to be even worse.
 So never put two amplifier / boosters on the same antenna.

 There are normally several different TV antenna boosters or TV antenna amplifiers that are available.
 Choosing the right one should be relatively easy, but have a look at the reviews and check how reliable they are.
 Also check on their performance.

 More Antenna & Propagation Topics: